nuagenetworks/vspkdoc/_sources/v6/nuospfinterface.rst.txt

 - ``description``: Description of this OSPF Interface.

 - ``message_digest_keys``: This attribute applies only when 'authenticationType' is 'MESSAGE_DIGEST'.
 In that case, this attribute is a list of pairs of key ID/password used for MD5 authentication.
 The key ID must by an integer between 1 and 255, and the value is a password (of 16 charachters maximum) used to generate an MD5 hash.
 The MD5 has is then used as authentication data in the OSPF packets.
 No duplicate key IDs are allowed.
-The format for each pair is 'keyID:password' (e.g. '1:foobar')
+The format for each pair is 'keyID:password' (e.g. '1:foobar').
+When Enhanced Security for Routing Protocols is enabled, only keyID part of the keyID:password pair is visible, the password part is hidden.

 - ``metric``: Configure an explicit route cost metric for the interface.